aldlfkahs/yacc-3-address-code-generator/2/README.md

 When lookup_length function is called, it helps to find computed[][] array according to caller's ID, and returns the specific computed size which caller wants at that time.

 ## anything else...
-My code uses one more unnecessary registr allocation compared to given optimized output, but it works correctly.